 The benefits of traveling in the fall are abundant.
 Popular summer hotspots—beachside retreats or adventure getaways—are not only less crowded but also more affordable.

-With September temperatures staying summer-like in many regions, you won’t make any weather-related sacrifices, either.
+With early fall temperatures staying summer-like in many regions, you won’t make any weather-related sacrifices, either.
 This would be the perfect time to take your family on a once in a lifetime vacation for a lot cheaper than if you go in the summer.

 Hotels, Airbnb’s, and Villas are all very reasonably priced based on where you intend to go and if you are slightly flexible.